lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

 - If we want to compute a *result value*, we can use ``foldLeft`` instead of ``foreach``.
 - If we want to compute a *sequence of result values*, one for each original item, we can use ``scanLeft`` (examples are available `here <https://github.com/lucproglangcourse/iterators-scala>`_).
 - If we want to transform a *collection of result values* by independently applying the same function to each item while preserving the collection's skeletal structure, we can use ``map``.
-- If we want to do the same as ``map`` but without introducing an additional level of structural nesting even though the function does so, we can use ``flatMap``, which flattens the inner structure into the outer; an example is the splitting of lines to words seen in the subsection on console applications. ``flatMap`` is equivalent to ``map`` followed by ``flatten``.
+- If we want to do the same as ``map`` but without introducing an additional level of structural nesting even though the function does so, we can use ``flatMap``, which flattens the inner structure into the outer; an example is the splitting of lines to words seen in the section on console applications. ``flatMap`` is equivalent to ``map`` followed by ``flatten``.

 The following example illustrates the difference between ``map`` and ``flatMap`` from an imperative perspective::